Efficient algorithms to solve atom reconfiguration problems. I. The redistribution-reconfiguration (red-rec) algorithm: Acknowledgements

 \section{Acknowledgements}

 We acknowledge early contributions from Hongru Xiang, Drimik Roy Chowdhury, Jin Tian (Benny) Huang, and Ho June (Joon) Kim.
-This work was supported by Industry Canada, the Canada First Research Excellence Fund (CFREF), the Canadian Excellence Research Chairs (CERC 215284) program, the Natural Sciences and Engineering Research Council of Canada (NSERC RGPIN-418579 and RGPIN-2022-02953) Discovery program, the Canadian Institute for Advanced Research (CIFAR), and the Province of Ontario.
+This work was supported by the Canada First Research Excellence Fund (CFREF).
 Amer E. Mouawad's work was supported by the Alexander von Humboldt Foundation and partially supported by the PHC Cedre project 2022 ``PLR''.
+Research by Stephanie Maaz and Naomi Nishimura was supported by the Natural Sciences and Research Council of Canada.

 \begin{appendix}